FMA - Frequently Asked Questions

 Who is eligible to join?

-- All students (both undergraduate and undergraduate) majoring in business are eligible to join FMA and can attend the monthly meetings.
+All students (both undergraduate and graduate) majoring in business are eligible to join FMA and can attend the monthly meetings.

 How can one earn service hours?